Verace/MySQLDumpSplitter/README.md

 endeavour to update as and when required.

-For those of you who are not Github/Java gurus, a .jar file is available from the release link at the top of the project home page.
+For those of you who are not Github/Java gurus, a .jar file is available from here: http://dl.bintray.com/verace/MySQLDumpSplitter/jar/.
 The release will only work on 64 bit systems.

 The command to issue is
 java -jar MySQLDumpSplitter.jar